My Favorite Spots in Paris

 67, rue St.-Maur

 Try this one out for sure.
 It’s run by a woman cooking – and everything else – by herself.
-It’s NOT the Buvette owned by Jodi Willams from NYC.
+It’s NOT Buvette in NYC, owned by Jodi Willams.